 “If you buy a reliable brand and follow the maintenance schedule, you’re likely to extend the life of a car anyway and not have to incur big repair bills,” Clark says.

-In this case, an ounce of prevention is worth a pound of cure — especially when the so-called cure could be damaging to your wallet.
+This really is a case where an ounce of prevention is worth a pound of cure — especially when the cure could be damaging to your wallet.

-If you’re ready to replace your old car rather than worrying about the impact of future repair bills, be sure to check out our comprehensive guides: How to buy a new car in 5 steps and How to buy a used car in 7 steps.
+If you’re ready to replace your old car rather than worrying about future repair bills, be sure to check out our comprehensive guides: How to Buy a New Car in 5 Steps and How to Buy a Used Car in 7 Steps.